Aside from aesthetics is there a real reason to moisturize?

 The skin on the face, ears, neck and chest is the most sensitive to environmental changes and the most frequent areas known to develop skin cancer.
 These areas shed cells more rapidly than other parts of the body and need moisture to repair itself.

 We also know that the massaging affect used in applying moisturizers helps stimulate blood circulation and encourage new cell generation.
-So, it’s safe to say that moisturizers are much more than aesthetic boosters.
+So, it’s safe to say the moisturizers are much more than aesthetic boosters.

 What moisturizers are best for the face?

 Ones that provide additional moisture and prevent loss of precious hydrants.
 That way skin is rehydrated and protected at the same time.
 Those capable of multi-tasking contain peptides, antioxidants, vitamin A and DNA repair enzymes.